ciebaisf2017/Lab/w02/d05/morning/readme.md

 4. Make a super powerful click on box 1!
   * The action of clicking _down_ on box 1 makes box 1 turn 'navy' and box 2 turn 'maroon'.
   * The action of _releasing_ that __same click__ makes box 1's corners round.
-5. Modify the hover function from question 2 such that every 4th hover will cause the height of box 1 to double!
+5. Modify the hover function from question 2 such that every 5th hover will cause the height of box 1 to double!
 For example:
   * 1st time the mouse goes over, the box gets 20% shorter.
   * 2nd time the mouse goes over, it shrinks another 20%.
-  * 3rd time, shrinks another 20%.
+  * 3th and 4th time, shrinks another 20% each.
-  * 4th time, the height doubles.
+  * 5th time, the height doubles.
 6. Add a new event listener to box 2.
 If the user double clicks box 2 three times, the box consumes the entire screen.
 Keep in mind that you have to pause between each double click or the browser thinks you are just single clicking a bunch of times.